rohanpuranik8/Pronto-Tracker/README.md

-ProntoApp

-ProntoApp is a dynamic vehicle tracking application designed to monitor and display real-time metrics of vehicles.
+Pronto Tracker is a dynamic vehicle tracking application designed to monitor and display real-time metrics of vehicles.
 Built with React, Flask, and SQLite, it showcases vehicle positions on an interactive map and ranks vehicles based on their maximum measurements.

 Features
 real-time vehicle data visualization on an interactive map.